 Servers can be configured so only statements marked with a particular log level

-before being written to the log file: a server configured with the
+are written to the log file: a server configured with the

 log-level will write